-- 1.1 The Board of Directors of Volcon, Inc. (the "Company") hereby establishes the Volcon, Inc. 2021 Stock Plan (the "Plan") effective as of March 24, 2021, subject to approval by the Company's stockholders within one year of the date hereof. - 1.2 The purpose of the Plan is to attract and retain outstanding individuals as Key Employees, Directors and Consultants of the Company and its Subsidiaries, to recognize the contributions made to the Company and its Subsidiaries by Key Employees, Directors and Consultants, and to provide such Key Employees, Directors and Consultants with additional incentive to expand and improve the profits and achieve the objectives of the Company and its Subsidiaries, by providing such Key Employees, Directors and Consultants with the opportunity to acquire or increase their proprietary interest in the Company through receipt of Awards.
+1.1 The Board of Directors of Volcon, Inc. (the "Company") hereby established the Volcon, Inc. 2021 Stock Plan (the "Plan") effective as of March 24, 2021.
+The Plan has been amended and restated as of April 26, 2025, subject to approval by the Company's stockholders at the Company's annual meeting on May 30, 2025.
+Awards granted prior to the effective date of the Plan's amendment and restatement shall be governed by the terms of the Plan as in effect on the grant date of the Award.

+1.2 The purpose of the Plan is to attract and retain outstanding individuals as Key Employees, Directors and Consultants of the Company and its Subsidiaries, to recognize the contributions made to the Company and its Subsidiaries by Key Employees, Directors and Consultants, and to provide such Key Employees, Directors and Consultants with additional incentive to expand and improve the profits and achieve the objectives of the Company and its Subsidiaries, by providing such Key Employees, Directors and Consultants with the opportunity to acquire or increase their proprietary interest in the Company through receipt of Awards.